Buprestidae of South Australia

 Host plant notes

-Although recorded on a variety of Eucalyptus species, Narrow-leaf Mallee E. leptophylla greatly predominates as an adult host.
+Although recorded on a variety of Eucalyptus species, as well as Dryland Tea-tree Melaleuca lanceolata, Narrow-leaf Mallee E. leptophylla greatly predominates as an adult host.
 The presentation and arrangement of its nectar-rich blossoms is well-suited to this and other large Buprestids.
 Flowering occurs en masse and renders whole sections of the outer canopy creamy-white, allowing the beetles to move about freely.

 ¹ LegendregionsSA State Herbarium regions (map)